vaughnw128/Engineering_4_Notebook/README.md

 ### Process
 We basically wrote a program to separate out a b and c in the quadratic and plug it into the discriminant to solve it.

+## Hangman

+### Description
+Write a hangman game with a little graphic

+### Materials Used
+* 1 USB Hub
+* 1 Raspberry Pi Zero
+* 1 VGA Cable
+* 1 VGA to Mini HDMI
+* 2 Micro USB cables

+### Process
+This one was cool.
+Seems really hard on the surface in my eyes, but once you get down to it, it's real easy.
+Started out writing a function to update the display at the start of every guess by running a for loop through a list that had the elements be equal to what I wanted displayed.
+Then it would let a person guess and see if the the guess was contained in the string, and then checked the score.
+All in all, pretty easy.